San Telmo essential free tour: Tango: History and legends, markets and museums

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.

-Note: San Telmo is a neighborhood full of tango, and it is not uncommon to find dancers giving small performances for tourists, where it will even be possible to film them, and even more, they might want to teach you some steps.
+Note: San Telmo is a neighborhood full of tango, and it is not uncommon to find dancers doing small performances for tourists, where it will even be possible to film them, and even more, they may want to teach you some steps.
 For this reason, it is important to give them a small tip as a sign of appreciation and respect for their art.

 NO debit card.
 Only cash or Paypal (5% charge)